 For more than four decades, the Natural Hazards Center has had the honor of convening the Workshop.
 Just weeks ago, in February, we released this year’s theme, Active Hope in an Era of Environmental Extremes.
 We know it is more important than ever to continue with the plan to assess the current reality, set a vision rooted in hopes for the future, and take the steps necessary to build just and resilient communities.

-Currently, the release of our program schedule and the opening of registration will be delayed until April 15, although this might change again if this already dire situation worsens.
+Currently, the release of our program schedule and the opening of registration will be delayed, most likely into early May.
 We will continue to update the Workshop pages and Researchers Meeting pages as more information becomes available.
 We will also be in touch with those who submitted Workshop ideas and Researchers Meeting abstracts in the coming weeks.
+Thank you for continuing to hold the dates for the Workshop and Researchers Meeting, and know that we look forward to being in touch with you.

 Please also consider signing up for Workshop updates, if you aren’t already.
 You can also always reach out to us at firstname.lastname@example.org if you have further questions, comments, or suggestions.